-For advice on whether you are providing services within the regulated sector and other anti-money laundering requirements, see the Law Society's anti-money laundering practice note.
+For advice on whether you are providing services within the regulated sector and other anti-money laundering requirements, see our anti-money laundering practice note.
 The practice note also contains further advice on your counter terrorist financing obligations.

-For more information on how to conduct CDD, see chapter 4 of the Law Society's anti-money laundering practice note.
+For more information on how to conduct CDD, see chapter 4 of our anti-money laundering practice note.

 While you may have already obtained CDD material before sending out the client care letter, you should still include information in the terms and conditions about your CDD obligations.

 You should cover all of the following points in your terms and conditions:

 The Money Laundering Regulations 2007 require you to: